Duration: 24 hours

 Refactoring principles apply to any object-oriented programming language.

-- Shift in responsibilities between objects
+- Moving features between objects

 - Simplifying conditional expressions